Iconic Places to Visit in Tuscany for First-Timers

 Villages in Tuscany

-To get an idea of the life in Tuscany, my suggestion would be to stay either in an agriturismo or a fattoria (small farms with B&B).
+To get an idea of the country life in Tuscany, my suggestion is to stay either in an agriturismo or a fattoria (a small farm with a B&B).
 You should avoid the busy city centres, otherwise you will be in the middle of the tourist crowd, especially in cities like Florence or Siena.

 Villa Alba – San Gimignano

-As we were in Tuscany for our annual summer holidays, we stayed in a lovely villa with a swimming pool just outside of the city walls of San Gimignano.
-It was a quiet place and in less than 10 minutes we could pop up in the historical part, thus we could explore San Gimigniano as much as we wanted, and I should add also day and night.
-I can say that Villa Alba is one of the loveliest accommodations I have ever stayed in.
-The hosts were amazing and each morning we were waking up with this unforgettable smell of warm croissants.
-I know that I should be supposed to associate France with the smell of croissants, but for me it will be Tuscany because of our lovely hostess and her freshly baked croissants.
+We stayed in Tuscany in a lovely villa with a swimming pool just outside of the city walls of San Gimignano.
+It was a quiet place and in less than 10 minutes we could pop up in the historical part, thus we could explore San Gimignano as much as we wanted, both during the day and night.

 A room in Villa Alba, San Gimignano